DestinyWeaves/Guidebook/animals-and-plants/dragons.md

 ## Gold
 Golds tend to stick to being mothers, ferociously protective and even territorial with being on the sands and their mates during rising.
 Like with people, there are shades of grey in personalities, a gold may hatch that has absolutely no interest in being a mother, and in other cases, it may be all the gold wants to do.
 With this in mind, Golds are well known for going into the hatching sands and pushing other dragons off the sands to take over the clutch as they aren’t capable of producing flame; some golds feel it's their duty to take care of the next generation.

-Having been around and treated with deference and awe, some of the golds never forgot this but that position of power resulting from the hide has gone for a long time.
-Thus golds have found a new purpose as they cannot flame, some of their jobs has become minding the ill and injuried and the eggs.
-They fly threadfall in the Queens’ wing, which a low-altitude wing, designed for rescues mostly.
+Some of the golds never forgot this, having been around and treated with deference and awe.
+However, that position of power resulting from the hide has gone for a long time.
+Thus, golds have found a new purpose as they cannot flame.
+Some of their jobs have become minding the ill, injured, and eggs.
+They fly thread falls in the Queens’ wing, which is a low-altitude wing designed mostly for rescues.

 Physically, they’re known for being one of the biggest dragons on Pern, [don’t tell Cath that she’s smaller than Pireth, she’ll throw a fit] and tend to garner a lot of attention, especially with the stronger metallic shine to their hides.